How to Speed Up WordPress

 Lazy loading means the browser loads images only when the user reaches them on the page.
 WordPress now adds a loading=“lazy” tag implemented by the browser.
 However, this implementation is browser-based and is not fully supported by all browsers.

-Enable Lazy Loading with a multi-purpose plugin like W3 Total Cache.
+Enable Lazy Loading with a multi-purpose plugin like W3 Total Cache, one of the best WordPress cache plugins.
 W3 Total Cache’s implementation uses lightweight JavaScript.
 It delivers a better user experience to those without a compatible browser.

 6. Web Hosting Environment